ELIXIR-Belgium/ena-upload-container/README.md

 ### Using the container

 When the container is running, open a webbrowser and go to [http://localhost:8080/](http://localhost:8080/) to open the Galaxy interface.
-The ENA-upload tool van be found in the tool section `Upload to ENA`
+The ENA-upload tool van be found in the tool section `Upload to ENA`.
+Login as admin using `admin` as username and `password` as password to to have full access to the instance.